mapping-systems/cdp-mapping-systems/Syllabus/syllabus.md

 Conversation topics that pertain to the entire class, such as meeting time/location or technical difficulties / troubleshooting should live in the course Discord channel.
 All other questions can be sent to me directly via email at mag2382@columbia.edu.

-All slides will be posted to Canvas, and tutorials will be posted to the course's [Github repository](https://github.com/mapping-systems/cdp-mapping-systems) (i.e. this website).
+All reading materials and slides will be posted to Canvas, and tutorials will be posted to the course's [Github repository](https://github.com/mapping-systems/cdp-mapping-systems) (i.e. this website).
 All exercises will be saved and managed via Github (details below).

 ## Office Hours